Q and A with Amy Beth Acker, LCSW,CCTP

 I love to look at meanings and possibilities in people, situations, and life in general.
 As such, I'm always looking for creative solutions to problems.

 I have been described as down-to-earth, a nurturer, determined, passionate, insightful, and protective.
 I've also been described as perfectionistic, stubborn, and overly private.

-I am extremely sensitive and have worked for years to see that quality as the gift it is instead of as a weakness that I need to fix or conceal.
+I am extremely sensitive and intuitive and have done a lot of work to see that quality as the gift it is instead of as a weakness that I need to fix or conceal.

-I still don't have everything figured out--no expert does, we're all humans on this beautiful, crazy journey called life!
+I still don't have everything figured out--no expert does because we're all humans on this beautiful, crazy journey called life!